Sumayar

-The valley contains the reserves of various Gems and Minerals such as Aquamarine, Fluorite, Apatite, Calcite, and Quartz.
-The famous aquamarine mining area Chumar bakhoor or Chumar Bakur is also situated in the Sumayar Valley.
+The valley contains the reserves of various gems and minerals such as Aquamarine, Fluorite, Apatite, Calcite, and Quartz.
+The famous aquamarine mining area Chumar Bakhoor is also situated in the Sumayar Valley.

 Geography

-The valley is located at the confluence of two rivers; Hunza River and Nagar River (Pakistan).
+The valley is located at the confluence of the Hunza and Nagar rivers.
 It is surrounded by Nagarkhas from the east, Askurdas from the west, Ganesh from the north, and mountain ridges including Diran from the south.